opencog/opencog/opencog/persist/sql/README.md

    larger than this would probably require a fundamental redesign of all of opencog, starting with the atomspace.

+5) A non-design-goal is fully automatic save-restore of atoms.
+Both the save and restore of atoms must be triggered by calls to the atomspace API.
+The reason for this design point is that the atomspace is at too low a level to be fully automatic.
+It cannot guess what the user really wants to do.
+If it did guess, it would probably guess wrong: saving atoms before the user is done with them, saving atoms that get deleted microseconds later, fetching atoms that the user is completely disinterested in, clogging up RAM and wasting CPU time.
+Some other layer, a higher level layer, needs to implement a policy for save/restore.
+This layer only provides a mechanism.
+It would be very very wrong to implement an automatic policy at this layer.

 Current Design
 ==============